MateHelpers/events/README.md

 ## Getting started

-Firstly, you should create an Events class on your project extended from the `EventProvider` class, and put in your `$events` property, all the events and their subscribers:
+Firstly, you should create an Events class on your project extended from the `EventProvider` class, and put in your `$events` property, all your events and their subscribers:

 ``` php
 class Events extends EventProvider {